Varicose Veins - Symptoms and Treatment

 - Exercising daily to boost circulation

-- If you're overweight, you should try to shed the weight
+- If you are overweight, you should try to shed the weight

 - Wearing tight-fitting clothing and high-heeled shoes for lengthy periods should be avoided

-Proper diet, exercise and maintaining a good lifestyle is essential to prevent any type of disease.
+Proper diet, exercise for varicose veins, and maintaining a good lifestyle are essential to prevent any type of disease.